Italian Inheritance Law rules the transfer of the estate (i.e., assets, rights and obligations) from a deceased person (de cuius) to his/her heirs.

 The acceptance of an Italian inheritance implies tax obligations for the heirs.

-In order to comply with fiscal duties related to the inheritance, the heirs are required to calculate and pay estate and property transfer taxes, and file a Dichiarazione di Successione (Statement of Succession) with proof of taxes paid with the Italian tax authority, the Agenzia delle Entrate, within 12 months of the death.
+In order to comply with fiscal duties related to the inheritance, the heirs are required to calculate and pay inheritance related taxes, and file a Dichiarazione di Successione (Statement of Succession) with proof of taxes paid with the Italian tax authority, the Agenzia delle Entrate, within 12 months of the death.

 However, Italian law allows for the relinquishment of inheritance rights.